'Boys & Sex' Reveals That Young Men Feel 'Cut Off From Their Hearts'

 Orenstein notes that society doesn't often give boys "permission or space" to discuss their interior lives.
 Maybe that's why the young men she spoke to were so eager to open up: "When they had the chance [to talk], when somebody really gave it to them and wasn't going to be judgmental about what they had to say, they went for it."

 Orenstein says the boys she spoke with felt constrained by traditional notions of masculinity.
-One interviewee confided that he preferred to partner with girls in school projects, because "It was OK to say you didn't know what you were doing with a girl and you couldn't do that with a guy."
+One interviewee confided that he preferred to partner with girls for school projects because "It was OK to say you didn't know what you were doing with a girl, and you couldn't do that with a guy."

 "That idea of emotional vulnerability was so profound for boys," Orenstein says.
 "Vulnerability is basically essential to human relationships, so when you cut boys off from the ability to be vulnerable, you're doing them a huge disservice."